David Saunders (American football player)

-David Saunders (born January 31, 1976), is a former arena football wide receiver and linebacker.
+David Saunders (born January 31, 1976), is an American former professional football wide receiver and linebacker who played in the Arena Football League (AFL).
 He played collegiate football for West Virginia University.

 In his career, Saunders played for the New Jersey Red Dogs, New Jersey Gladiators, Grand Rapids Rampage, Columbus Destroyers and Tampa Bay Storm.

-High school career
+Early life

 Saunders began playing football his freshman year.
 He was a first-team All-State pick in the Illinois big school division by every publication in the state at Palatine High School.
 He caught 51 passes for 768 yards as a senior & had 108 receptions for 1,807 yards with 28 touchdowns during his career.
 David also played defensive back and punter.
 He also played basketball and ran track.